Deep Serial Number: Computational Watermarking for DNN Intellectual Property Protection: Abstract

 \section{Abstract}

-In this paper, we introduce DSN (Deep Serial Number), a new watermarking approach that can prevent the stolen model from being deployed by unauthorized parties.
-Recently, watermarking in DNNs has emerged as a new research direction for owners to claim ownership of DNN models.
-However, the verification schemes of existing watermarking approaches are vulnerable to various watermark attacks.
-Different from existing work that embeds identification information into DNNs, we explore a new DNN Intellectual Property Protection mechanism that can prevent adversaries from deploying the stolen deep neural networks.
-Motivated by the success of serial number in protecting conventional software IP, we introduce the first attempt to embed a serial number into DNNs.
-Specifically, the proposed DSN is implemented in the knowledge distillation framework, where a private teacher DNN is first trained, then its knowledge is distilled and transferred to a series of customized student DNNs.
-During the distillation process, each customer DNN is augmented with a unique serial number, i.e., an encrypted 0/1 bit trigger pattern.
-Customer DNN works properly only when a potential customer enters the valid serial number.
-The embedded serial number could be used as a strong watermark for ownership verification.
-Experiments on various applications indicate that DSN is effective in terms of preventing unauthorized application while not sacrificing the original DNN performance.
-The experimental analysis further shows that DSN is resistant to different categories of attacks.
+In this paper, we present DSN (Deep Serial Number), a simple yet effective watermarking algorithm designed specifically for deep neural networks (DNNs).
+Unlike traditional methods that incorporate identification signals into DNNs, our approach explores a novel Intellectual Property (IP) protection mechanism for DNNs, effectively thwarting adversaries from using stolen networks.
+Inspired by the success of serial numbers in safeguarding conventional software IP, we propose the first implementation of serial number embedding within DNNs.
+To achieve this, DSN is integrated into a knowledge distillation framework, in which a private teacher DNN is initially trained.
+Subsequently, its knowledge is distilled and imparted to a series of customized student DNNs.
+Each customer DNN functions correctly only upon input of a valid serial number.
+Experimental results across various applications demonstrate DSN's efficacy in preventing unauthorized usage without compromising the original DNN performance.
+The experiments further show that DSN is resistant to different categories of watermark attacks.